Hatuey: Legacy

-The town of Hatuey, located south of Sibanicú in the Camagüey Province of Cuba, was named after the Taíno hero.
+Hatuey is considered "Cuba's first national hero" and one of the earliest fighters against Spanish colonialism.
+The town of Hatuey, located south of Sibanicú in the Camagüey Province of Cuba, was named after him.

-Hatuey also lives on in as a beer brand name.
+Hatuey also lives on as a beer brand name.
 Beer has been brewed in Santiago de Cuba and sold under the Hatuey brand name since 1927, initially by the native Cuban company, Compañia Ron Bacardi S.A.
 After nationalization of industry in 1960, brewing was taken over by Empresa Cerveceria Hatuey Santiago.
 Beginning in 2011, the Bacardi family again began making beers in the United States to market under the Hatuey label.

-Hatuey is also a brand of a type of sugary, non-alcoholic malt beverage called Malta.
+Hatuey is also a brand of a type of sugary, non-alcoholic malt beverage called malta.
 Hatuey is also a Dominican brand of soda cracker.

+The logo of the Cuban cigar and cigarette brand Cohiba is a picture of Hatuey.

 In a 2010 film shot in Bolivia, Even the Rain, Hatuey is a main character in the film-within-the-film.

-The logo of the Cuban cigar and cigarette brand Cohiba is a picture of Hatuey.
+The film includes a cinematic account of Hatuey's execution.

+In 2024, Heavy metal band 3 Bravo released a song titled Chief Hatuey, which is dedicated to the story of the Tainos chief.